John Wyndham: Early career

 After leaving school, Wyndham tried several careers, including farming, law, commercial art and advertising; however, he mostly relied on an allowance from his family to survive.
-He eventually turned to writing for money in 1925.
-In 1927 he published a detective novel, The Curse of the Burdens, as by John B. Harris, and by 1931 he was selling short stories and serial fiction to American science fiction magazines.
+He eventually turned to writing for money in 1925 and by 1931 he was selling short stories and serial fiction to American science fiction magazines.
 His debut short story, "Worlds to Barter", appeared under the pen name John B. Harris in 1931.
 Subsequent stories were credited to 'John Beynon Harris' until mid-1935, when he began to use the pen name John Beynon.
 Three novels as by Beynon were published in 1935/36, two of them works of science fiction, the other a detective story.
 He also used the pen name Wyndham Parkes for one short story in the British Fantasy Magazine in 1939, as John Beynon had already been credited for another story in the same issue.

 During these years he lived at the Penn Club, London, which had been opened in 1920 by the remaining members of the Friends Ambulance Unit, and which had been partly funded by the Quakers.
 The intellectual and political mixture of pacifists, socialists and communists continued to inform his views on social engineering and feminism.
 At the Penn Club he met his future wife, Grace Wilson, a teacher.
 They embarked on a long-lasting love affair, and obtained adjacent rooms in the club, but for many years did not marry, partly because of the marriage bar under which Wilson would have lost her position.